Long Beach, California

 PSDP conventions are times to network with service dog handlers through workshops, training, support, and a lot of fun!
-The 2021 convention pictures come in three links below:
+The 2022 convention pictures are linked in this sentence.

 For more of a taste of what they’re like, enjoy the quotations below and find more pictures on the pages of previous conventions.

 We will continue to monitor and follow CDC guidance and local requirements, and the following guidelines are subject to change.
 Respect one another.
 Masks are required indoors.
 Negative rapid COVID test required Friday at the convention (provided).
 Full COVID vaccination is required (in LA this means two weeks after at least: 2 Pfizer, 2 Moderna, or 1 J&J—some local places may still be requiring vaccination cards for entry).
 Anyone who is feeling unwell should expect to isolate/visit urgent care.
 We plan to have room ventilation/air circulation as much as we’re able, to maximize the air change per hour.
 If you have any questions, please contact us.

 If you plan to bring hand sanitizer, please remember our policy against using scented products.

 By respecting one another’s health in these ways and taking all due precautions, we strive to have the safest convention we can.

 We’re accepting convention sponsors through April 1st for 2022 and we’d love to have you partner with us.
 If you have a donation of goods or services, volunteers like Deanna Thompson—our Goodie Bag Guru—await you with a warm heart and a smiling face.

 Everyone is also welcome to join a cute cause and sponsor “Solo and Indi” for $25 in support of convention sponsorships.
 Come on board in whatever way(s) suit you—it’s rewarding and easy!

 In memory of Gabriel